-Note: This is a two-part series for the Charleston Battery looking at data on soccer injuries that occurred in the NCAA between the 2004/05 and 2008/09 seasons.
+Note: This is a two-part series looking at data on soccer injuries that occurred in the NCAA between the 2004/05 and 2008/09 seasons.
 In part one, I’ll share my thoughts on the data regarding women’s soccer.
 In part two, I’ll discuss injuries in the men’s game.

 I was asked recently to review an NCAA women’s soccer injury tip sheet for the STOP Sports Injuries campaign recently.
 The handout lists a variety of statistics regarding the types of injuries, body parts affected, length of time missed, and other data.
 It then offers suggestions for treatments and prevention.
 I have included a detailed list of some of the pertinent injury data below, but I think a few points are worth discussing.

 First of all, soccer does produce its share of injuries.
 The overall rate of injuries over this time period in NCAA women’s soccer was 7.3 per 1,000 athlete exposures (games and practices combined).
 Let’s put that number in perspective.
 If a team with 25 players has 40 practices and/or games, over 7 players will suffer injuries, on average.
 That number might not seem high, but it isn’t insignificant either.
 Fortunately around one-third (34.2%) of those injuries caused the athlete to miss three to six days, while only 12.1% of the injuries caused the athlete to miss 21 days or more.
 Surgery was only performed for 2.4% of the women’s soccer injuries.